 Why was the Federal Aid Program Set to Expire?

 According to CNBC, the Biden administration has decided not to extend the federal program as they believe those using these assistance programs are discouraged from searching for a job.
-However, research from the Chicago Federal Reserve indicates people who are using these jobless benefits are more inclined to search for work.
+However, research from the Chicago Federal Reserve indicates people who are using these jobless benefits are more inclined and motivated to search for work.

-A study conducted by the Chicago Federal Reserve showed that people receiving unemployment benefits were more inclined and motivated to search for jobs.
 With the closing down of the federal aid programs, millions may face financial hardship as they are losing benefits and have no access to a consistent and dependable source of income.